 Why Ketamine?

-Ketamine treatments can be an effective tool to treatments PTSD – with the possibility of immediate and lasting effects.
+Ketamine treatments can be an effective option among treatments for PTSD, offering the potential for both immediate and long-lasting effects.

 PTSD is often associated with veterans of the armed forces or emergency services personnel, but it also affects men and women and children of all kinds and from all walks of life – with an estimated lifetime prevalence of around 7% of all adult Americans.
 PTSD can result from car accidents, abuse, or traumatic incidents of any kind.
 Experiencing trauma is common, but when your response develops into PTSD, relief can be hard to achieve.